prashantjha1124/data_warehouse_project-/README.md

 📖 Project Overview
 This project involves:

-1.Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+1.**Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.

-2.ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+2.**ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.

-3.Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+3.**Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

-4.Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+4.**Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-SQL Development
+-SQL Development
-Data Architect
+-Data Architect
-Data Engineering
+-Data Engineering
-ETL Pipeline Developer
+-ETL Pipeline Developer
-Data Modeling
+-Data Modeling
-Data Analytics
+-Data Analytics

+---

+🛠️ Important Links & Tools:

+-[here](Datasets/): Access to the project dataset (csv files).
+-[SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads):Lightweight server for hosting your SQL database.
+-[SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install?view=sql-server-ver16):GUI for managing and interacting with databases.
+-[Github Repository](https://github.com/):Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+-[DrawIO](https://www.drawio.com/):Design data architecture, models, flows, and diagrams.
+-[Notion](https://www.notion.com/): To plan, organize and document and helped me track the project tasks, maintain notes, document important decisions, and keep development process structured from start to end.